anurag698/fort-knox-exchange/PROMPT_BRIEF.md

     - **Chart-Based Trading**:
         - **Click-to-Order**: Place limit orders by `Alt+Clicking` on the chart.
         - **Drag-to-Modify**: Modify pending order prices by dragging them.
-        - **Right-Click to Cancel**: Cancel pending orders via the context menu.
         - **Bracket Orders**: Create linked Entry, TP, and SL orders by `Shift+Dragging` on the chart.
 - **`MarketHeader.tsx`**: Displays the current market, price, 24h stats, and includes a market selector popover.
 - **`Orderbook.tsx`**: Displays live bid/ask walls with depth visualization.